Historical Archaeology Native American Caches Pictures

 Excavation Test: A small trench is dug to guide additional excavation and assess a site's potential.
 Contextual Analysis: Document the location and depth of an artifact to understand its original context and meaning.

-Examples of Important Historical Archaeology Native American Caches Pictures:
+Examples of Important Historical Archaeology Native American Caches:

 1. Lovelock Cave, Nevada: